mjgroth/deephys/docs/source/usage.rst

 	distribution.save()

 Note that ``dp_model`` is the model that was defined at the beginning of the process.
-Also, note that the neural activity extracte for each layer has been placed in a dictionary that indicates the layer of the neural activitiy.
+Also, note that the neural activity extracted for each layer has been placed in a dictionary that indicates from what layer it has been extracted.

 Finally, ``distribution.save()`` will create a file called ``Data_Distribution_1.test``, which can visualized in Deephys.